TheMatjaz/Numerus/USAGE_EXAMPLES.md

 Create a value and an error code variable.
 Pass both to the conversion function `numerus_double_to_roman()` (pass a pointer to the error code).
-If the error code is NUMERUS_OK, the conversion was successfull, otherwise something bad happened, like your value was outside the allowed range or `malloc()` failed.
+If the error code is NUMERUS_OK, the conversion was successful, otherwise something bad happened, like your value was outside the allowed range or `malloc()` failed.

 `numerus_explain_error()` can help to understand the error, since it prints